 Herbert Feis Award

-- a statement of no more than five pages in length describing the individual's public history contribution
+- A nomination letter of no more than five pages in length describing the individual's or group's public history contribution

-- up to 10 pages of appropriate supporting materials (e.g., letters of support, samples of exemplary products, e.g. exhibit scripts, interpretive plans, National Register Nominations, gray literature or policy papers, finding aids).
-Please note that books are no longer accepted as the sole basis for the award, though they can be cited as part of the nominee's contribution to the field of public history.
+- Up to 10 pages of appropriate supporting materials (e.g., letters of support, samples of exemplary products, e.g. exhibit scripts, interpretive plans, National Register Nominations, gray literature or policy papers, finding aids).
+Please note that books are not accepted as the sole basis for the award, though they can be cited as part of the nominee's contribution to the field of public history.

-The nomination packages of those who do not receive the award will be kept on file for five years.
-The nominator may submit an update, if they wish.
+Please note: The nominations of those who do not receive the award will be kept on file for five years.
+The nominator may submit an update.